Urothelial Carcinoma or Bladder Cancer

 Treatment with KEYTRUDA® (pembrolizumab)

-KEYTRUDA is an immunotherapy that may be used to treat urothelial carcinoma when it has spread beyond the bladder and:
+KEYTRUDA is an immunotherapy that may be used to treat certain patients with urothelial carcinoma or bladder cancer:

 Glossary